Sainathv02/Anomaly-Detection/README.md

 User-Friendly Interface: With Streamlit, we created an engaging platform where users can easily input data and receive predictions.

+##  📁 Files

+`E2E_ML_Implementation.ipynb`: This Jupyter notebook covers the full ML pipeline, including data loading, EDA, feature engineering, model training, and saving the best model for inference.

+`main.py`: This script runs a Streamlit Web UI for model inference.
+Users can input the top 10 features, and the model predicts the class of attack.

 ##  📊 Results

 ![results](https://github.com/user-attachments/assets/0d028100-5f83-40a5-b89c-2325067084d0)